Robert W. Cox: Biography

-Born in Montreal, Quebec, Cox graduated in 1946 from McGill University in Montreal, where he received a Master's degree in history.
+Born in Montreal, Quebec, Cox graduated in 1946 from McGill University in Montreal, where he received a master's degree in history.
 Following his graduation, he worked for the International Labour Organization (ILO), where he would remain for a quarter century, helping to set up and design the International Institute for Labor Studies.

-In his academic career, Cox is known for his fierce independence and unwavering challenge of orthodoxy, as well as for his historical approach.
+In his academic career, Cox was known for his fierce independence and unwavering challenge of orthodoxy, as well as for his historical approach.
 While his initial scholarly contributions during his time at Columbia University were quite conventional and focused on international organizations, following from his experience in the ILO, he soon adopted a more radical perspective.
 During his time at York University, he began to reassert himself in a historical manner, reflective of his previous training at McGill University, which enabled him to take on more ambitious themes.
 Cox describes his academic interests as no less than understanding "the structures that underlie the world".
 Cox died on October 9, 2018.